tnichols217/notes/APBiology/4/Notes/POGIL/3 - Cell Cycle.md

 26. Why might it be beneficial to an organism for damaged cells to enter G0 instead of dividing once they exist?
 	- They won't grow and spread across the body
 27. What could happen, after several cell cycles, to an organism whose damaged cells did not go through apoptosis?
 In other words, what if a damaged cell that is supposed to die does not?
-	- It is a cancer cell,
+	- It is a cancer cell, it keeps growing and forms a tumor
 28. For each phase, describe at least one way mistakes during the cell cycle could result in problems.
+	- G1:
 29. Some types of cancers are treated with radiation, similar to ultraviolet light.
 Why might it be beneficial to irradiate cancer cells?
 30. Plasmodial slime mold is an example of a multinucleated cell.
 It can be referred to as “one huge cytoplasmic mass with many nuclei” as seen to the right.
 What part of Model 1 is skipped in the formation of such a cell?
 Explain your answer.
 31. Chemotherapy utilizes chemicals that disrupt various parts of the cell cycle, targeting rapidly growing cells.
 Paclitaxel (Taxol®) is one such drug that prevents the mitosis phase from taking place.